 You are able to create, edit, or inactivate incident tags to fit the needs of your organization.
 To learn more about configuring incident tags, please see the Manage Incident Enrichment documentation.

 If an incident has been manually split, the new incident will be created without any incident tag values.
 If incidents are manually merged, only the incident tags from the destination incident will appear on the merged incident.
-Source incident tags will not be added to the destination incident.
+Source incident tag values will not be added to the destination incident.

-Incident tags may take the form of Priority, Text, or Multi-value tags.
+Incident tags may take the form of Priority, Free Text, or Multi-value tags.

 By default, your environment will have Priority tags enabled, with pre-configured settings.
 These settings can be customized to better fit the needs of your organization.
 To learn more about customizing tags, please see the Manage Incident Enrichment documentation.